Gloire (1799 ship)

 Gloire was a ship launched at Bayonne in 1799 as an armed merchantman.
-She became a privateer in the Indian Ocean that the British captured in 1801 in a notable single-ship action and named HMS Trincomalee, but then sold in 1803.
+She became a privateer in the Indian Ocean that the British captured in 1801 in a notable single-ship action.
+The Royal Navy commissioned her as HMS Trincomalee, but then sold her in 1803.
 The French recaptured her in 1803 and recommissioned her as the privateer Émilien, but the British recaptured her in 1807 and recommissioned her as HMS Emilien, before selling her in 1808.

 Gloire

 Was a three-masted corvette-like ship built in Bayonne and commissioned in Bordeaux in 1799 under Captain Emit as an armed merchantman.
 After her arrival at Île de France (Mauritius) in May she was recommissioned as a privateer under Captain Étienne Bourgoin.